Revised September 6, 2023

 Below are the test and registration dates for the SAT & ACT:

 Click on the bulleted list below for announcements for Juniors from the Guidance Office

 - Junior parent letter 23-24 Click for more information (To be posted.)

 - Junior Academic Awards...Click here for a list of awards your eleventh grader can earn!

 - Remember, juniors have two college cut days available to them during their second semester!
 Use them wisely and be sure to check with the secretary in the Attendance Office for requirements before going!
 As seniors, you will also have two college cut days that you can use during the fall.

 - All colleges have information on their websites describing their college visit/tour specifics.
-Check the colleges out that you are possibly interested in attending after you complete your junior year in 2014!
+Check the colleges out that you are possibly interested in attending after you complete your junior year!
 NOW is the time to start looking.

 - NOW!
 Juniors are reminded to take the SAT and the ACT ASAP .....especially if you have not taken each test at least once already!
 Some students test better on one test or the other, and it is very helpful to realize this early, if this is the case!
 It is also nice to already have reached your target score by September of your senior year, since this is when you will be sending college applications off.